-The air quality assessment has shown that there is some potential for elevated dust levels to occur in close proximity to construction activities.
+The air quality assessment has shown that:

+- At the nearest residential receptor the predicted concentrations of dust due to the construction of the ponds are well below all relevant objectives and guidelines for dust - There is some potential for elevated dust levels to occur in close proximity to construction activities.
 The construction emissions and potential for impact will vary according to the construction activities that are underway and will be temporary in nature.
-The mitigation measures employed onsite and a Construction Environmental Management Plan (CEMP) will ensure that potential impacts are minimised.
+The Construction Environmental Management Plan (CEMP) will ensure appropriate mitigation measures are implemented and potential impacts are minimised.